Ankhs3ram0nGit/BankTank/README.md

 The outline of the bar shows your total allocation, and the filled color shows how much is left.

-Savings Screen
+### Savings Screen
 Shows your special Savings tank at the top (this is auto-created).

 Below that, you can add Savings Goals (like saving for a trip).

 Track how much progress you've made toward each goal.

-Other Screen
+### Other Screen
-Right now, it just says "Import" (no features yet — planned for future).
+Currently it has some settings features such as starting a new financial cycle and inverting the tank fill view.

+Starting a new cycle will move whatever is left from you tanks over to your savings.
+This is when you receive your income and start your new cycle of spending and budgeting.

-Notes
+## Notes
 Dark Mode is on by default.

 All your data is saved on your device using SQLite (no internet needed).

-Savings Tank is a special tank — it does not count toward your Max Allocation.